Tail asymptotics for a random sign Lindley recursion: The heavy-tailed case

 Iterating Lindley's recursion and rearranging indices, we obtain the property

 Combining the last two equations, we obtain the bounds

 The proof follows by noting that $K=N+1$. \end{proof}

 Lemma \ref{lemht1} suggests that the tail behaviour of $W$ is related to the tail behaviour of $T_K$.
-The tail behaviour of the latter random variable is derived in the next lemma.
-Note that the lemma also leads to the alternative lower bound $W\geqslant T_N$.
+The tail behaviour of the latter random variable is derived in the next lemma. \begin{remark} Note that this result holds without having to make any assumptions on the distribution of $X$.
+Also, notice that the lemma leads to the alternative lower bound $W\geqslant T_N$. \end{remark} Note that \begin{lemma} If $X$ is subexponential and $p\in [0,1)$, then